Proverbs 15 – The Words of the Wise

 But the words of the pure are pleasant.

 a.
-The thoughts of the wicked are an abomination to the LORD: Wickedness doesn’t begin in the actions; it begins in the heart and thoughts.
+The thoughts of the wicked are an abomination to the Lord: Wickedness doesn’t begin with actions; it begins in the heart and thoughts.
 There is certainly a sense in which our actions are more important than our thoughts, but our actions begin in our thoughts, so what we think is also important to God.

 i.
 “How little most people think they are responsible for their thoughts.
 They live as if they were on their own and so can indulge themselves without any restraints.”
 (Bridges)

 ii.
-“Thoughts (AV, RSV), in the first line, mean ‘plans’, and the contrasted language of the second line emphasizes the fact that such plans are hateful to God even before they issue in words or deeds.”
+“Thoughts…in the first line, mean ‘plans’, and the contrasted language of the second line emphasizes the fact that such plans are hateful to God even before they issue in words or deeds.”
 (Kidner)

 b.
 The words of the pure are pleasant: Solomon knew that a person’s thoughts would be ultimately revealed by their words.
 God hears the words of the pure and is pleased, contrasting with the thoughts of the wicked.